 Vermont Law ACT 148

-It's important toread this entire helpful guide.
-Much easier to do in practice than to read about it.
+It's important to read this entire helpful guide.
+It's much easier to do in practice than to read about it.
 Questions?
-Just call us and we will be happy to explain.
+Just call us, and we will be happy to explain.

 We start 'em young in Vermont.
 We abide by the recycling rules at our local recycling center.
 Here below is the guide put out by the state of Vermont.
 We pared it down below to fit our property.

 RECYCLING!
-Most important to understand, it is a law and there are rules.
-Recycling & composting is mandatory law in Vermont - ACT 148.
-Just do your best it will be OK.
+Most importantly, it is a law, and there are rules.
+Recycling and composting are mandatory laws in Vermont—ACT 148.
+Just do your best, and it will be OK.

 PLEASE ADVISE US IF YOU ARE UNFAMILIAR WITH RECYCLING.
 WE WILL HELP.